-We’ll have a lunch back at Kairahuiri, say good-bye to our local crew, and then head back to Cusco in our private transport.
+We’ll have lunch back at Kairahuiri, say goodbye to our local crew, and then head back to Cusco in our private transport.

-We will embark on the 3 hour drive back to Cusco and drop you off at your Cusco hotel.
-Approximate arrival time is between 5 and 6 pm.
+We will embark on the 3-hour drive back to Cusco and drop you off at your Cusco hotel.
+The approximate arrival time is between 5 and 6 pm.

-You will visit the typical Pisac Market where you will have the opportunity to bargain with the vendors.
+On day 12 of your Machu Picchu Galapagos tour, you will visit the typical Pisac Market where you will have the opportunity to bargain with the vendors.
 Lunch is included at Sacred Valley Local Restaurant.
 After lunch, you will visit Ollantaytambo Fortress.
-A typical Inca community located at 21 Km. from Urubamba at 2,800 masl, named in honor of the chief Ollanta, who was famous for courting an Inca princes, daughter of Pachacutec.
+A typical Inca community is located at 21 km (13 miles). from Urubamba at 2,800 meters (9,186 ft), named in honor of the chief Ollanta, who was famous for courting an Inca princess, the daughter of Pachacutec.

-In the afternoon, you will take Vistadome Train back to Ollanta or Poroy.
+In the afternoon, you will take train back to Ollanta or Poroy.
 Transfer to your hotel in Cusco.